 - 5.1 The law does not prescribe how an appropriate assessment should be undertaken or presented but the appropriate assessment must consider all impact pathways that have been screened in, whether they are due to policies alone or to impact pathways that arise in combination with other projects and plans.
 That analysis is the purpose of this section.
 The law does not require the 'alone' and 'in combination' effects to be examined separately provided all effects are discussed. - 5.2 By virtue of the small amount of growth the STNP specifies for Saham Toney, the main impact pathways of concern to this HRA (water quality, air quality, recreational pressure, urbanisation, habitat fragmentation and hydrological changes including water abstraction) are inherently 'in combination' with neighbouring plans and projects.
-However, for completeness, potential impacts of 83 net residential developments within Saham Toney Parish in isolation are also assessed. - 5.3 For Saham Toney, the Breckland LP apportioned a total of 33 residential dwellings, outside but immediately adjacent to the settlement boundary, in the adopted 2019 plan, together with an unspecified number within the settlement boundary; this means that the STNP aims to allocate a maximum of 50 additional dwellings to those already covered by the Local Plan HRA.
-However, when taken in the context of 15,298 dwellings to be delivered by the Breckland LP; 50 dwellings are not high enough to materially change the incombination conclusions of the LP HRA.
-It is, however, an important factor to consider in relation to European Sites within close distance to Saham Toney Parish. - 5.4 The HRA screening exercise undertaken in Chapter 4, Table 2 indicated a total of 14 policies that may have likely significant effects to the European Sites due to air quality, water quality, hydrological changes/water abstraction, recreational pressure, and urbanisation issues.
-At the screening stage the following policies were screened in, requiring further assessment: - Policy 2A: residential housing allocation, - Policy 2B: residential development within the settlement boundary, - Policy 2C: residential development outside the settlement boundary, - Policy 2G: site allocation STNP1: Grange Farm, Cheques Lane 10 dwellings, - Policy 2H: site allocation STNP2: Disused Piggery, Of Hills Road 4 dwellings, - Policy 2I: site allocation STNP4: Land at the Junction of Pound Hill and Page's Lane 13 dwellings, - Policy 2J: site allocation STNP5: Land to the East of Pound Hill 12 dwellings, - Policy 2K: site allocation STNP6: Land at the Junction of Pound Hill and Page's Lane 5 dwellings, - Policy 2L: site allocation STNP7: Page's Farm 8 dwellings, - Policy 2M: site allocation STNP9: Ovington Road 3 dwellings, - Policy 2M: site allocation STNP13: Hill Farm 5 dwellings, - Policy 2O: site allocation STNP14: Croft Field -5 dwellings, - Policy 2P: site allocation STNP15: 8 Richmond Road 6 dwellings, and - Policy 2Q: site allocated STNP16: Richmond Hall -12 dwellings.
+However, for completeness, potential impacts of the 70 net residential dwellings allocated within Saham Toney Parish in isolation are also assessed. - 5.3 For Saham Toney, the Breckland LP apportioned a total of 33 residential dwellings, outside but immediately adjacent to the settlement boundary, in the adopted 2019 plan, together with an unspecified number within the settlement boundary; this means that the STNP aims to allocate a maximum of 37 additional dwellings to those already covered by the Local Plan HRA.
+However, when taken in the context of 15,298 dwellings to be delivered by the Breckland LP; the growth allocated in the STNP is very unlikely to materially change the in-combination conclusions of the LP HRA.
+It is, however, an important factor to consider in relation to European Sites within close distance to Saham Toney Parish. - 5.4 The HRA screening exercise undertaken in Chapter 4, Table 2 indicated a total of 11 policies that may have likely significant effects on the European Sites due to air quality, water quality, hydrological changes/water abstraction, recreational pressure, and urbanisation issues.
+At the screening stage the following policies were screened in, requiring further assessment: - Policy 2A: residential housing allocation, - Policy 2C: residential development outside the settlement boundary, - Policy 2H: site allocation STNP1: Grange Farm, Cheques Lane 10 dwellings, - Policy 2I: site allocation STNP2: Disused Piggery, Of Hills Road 4 dwellings, - Policy 2J: site allocation STNP4: Land at the Junction of Pound Hill and Page's Lane 17 dwellings, - Policy 2K: site allocation STNP7: Page's Farm 8 dwellings, - Policy 2L: site allocation STNP9: Ovington Road 3 dwellings, - Policy 2M: site allocation STNP13: Hill Farm 5 dwellings, - Policy 2N: site allocation STNP14: Croft Field 5 dwellings, - Policy 2O: site allocation STNP13: 8 Richmond Road 6 dwellings, - Policy 2P: site allocation STNP16: Richmond Hall -12 dwellings,